 PRT 275.
 INTERNSHIP.
-Provides an opportunity for students to earn academic credit for on-the-job technical training in the petrochemical process field in a supervised work setting.
-These activities will be conducted in restricted locations on-site within HOVENSA.
-Students will work alongside field experts in daily activities that will supplement courses in process troubleshooting and process technology: operations.
+Provides an opportunity for students to earn academic credit for on-the-job technical training at industrial process plants in a supervised work setting.
+These activities will be conducted in restricted locations onsite within the industrial process plant.
+Students will work alongside field experts in daily activities that will supplement courses in process troubleshooting and process operations.
 Individual assignments will be made by the end of the third semester by the Process Technology Coordinator after consulting with the Process Technology Instructors.
 Prerequisite: Good Academic Standing.
 Corequisite: PRT 232.
 (F, S, SUM I).